about

 Hi, my name is Jake :)

-Prior to starting as a postdoc at WHOI in 2020, I completed my PhD at the University of Washington in physical oceanography.
-At UW, my thesis work focused on the use of autonomous underwater vehicles (Seaglider and Deepglider) to explore eddy structure, evolution, and decay through the lens of mesoscale turbulence.
-As a graduate student I spent time in the field deploying/recovering instruments and in the classroom teaching undergraduates and graduates in fluid mechanics and geophysical fluid dynamics.
-During my time at UW I also completed a masters degree in applied mathematics.
+Prior to starting at GFDL, I held a postdoc position at WHOI from 2020-2023, and before that completed my PhD at the University of Washington (UW) in physical oceanography in 2020.
+At UW, my research centered on the use of autonomous underwater vehicles (Seaglider and Deepglider) to explore ocean mesoscale eddy structure, evolution, and decay.
+In pursuing this work, I spent time in the field deploying/piloting/recovering gliders and in the classroom helping teaching undergraduate and graduate courses in fluid mechanics and geophysical fluid dynamics.
+During my time at UW I also completed a masters degree in applied mathematics taking coursework that applied ODE and PDE methods to fluids problems.
 This graduate work at UW followed four years at the University of Maryland where I obtained a bachelors of science in Civil and Environmental Engineering.

-Outside of work I like to run, climb, bike, swim, read, make coffee, and xc-ski.
-Recent favorite books are: Debt: The First 5000 Years (Graeber), Children of Time (Tchaikovsky), A Manual for Cleaning Women (Berlin), Killing Commendatore (Murakami), Circe (Miller) …
+Outside of work I enjoy running, climbing, cycling, swimming, reading, brewing (+ drinking) coffee, and xc-skiing.
+Recent favorite books are: Debt: The First 5000 Years (David Graeber), Children of Time (Adrian Tchaikovsky), A Manual for Cleaning Women (Lucia Berlin), Killing Commendatore (Haruki Murakami), Circe (Madeline Miller), The Power Broker (Robert Caro), Remembrance of Earth’s Past trilogy (Liu Cixin), The Dispossessed (Ursula Le Guin) …